MicrosoftDocs/m365copilot-docs/docs/index.md

 As a developer, you can extend, enrich, and customize [Microsoft Copilot for Microsoft 365](/microsoft-365-copilot/microsoft-365-copilot-overview) for the unique way your customers work.

 On its own, Copilot for Microsoft 365 is a powerful productivity tool for keeping users in the flow of their work across Microsoft 365 applications.
 It provides users with **general skills** such as understanding, summarizing, predicting, recalling, translating, and generating content.
-It draws from a **baseline of your organizational knowledge** by indexing content in the Microsoft Graph, such as the emails, chats and documents that users have permission to access.
+It draws from a **baseline of your organizational knowledge** by indexing content in the Microsoft Graph, such as the emails, chats, and documents that users have permission to access.

 :::image type="content" source="assets/images/copilot-system.png" alt-text="Visual representation of the Copilot for Microsoft 365 system: Foundational models (LLMs) + Microsoft Graph (your data) + Microsoft 365 and 3rd party apps" border="false":::